How to Make Money Podcasting

 4. Make Money with Your Podcast

-Once you have your podcast up and running you'll find there a several way you can make money with it, even if you're just getting started.
+Once you have your podcast up and running you'll find there are several ways you can make money with it, even if you're just getting started.

 Once your podcast grows and has a large enough audience you can receive income in the form of sponsorships and product mentions.
 There's really no limit to the number of ways you can make money with your podcast.